Pampas cat: Taxonomy

 Authors of a study published in May 2020 found significant morphological, molecular, geographic, and ecological differences between various Pampas cat populations across South America.
-They propose five species within the Pampas cat species complex, namely L. colocola, L. braccatus, L. garleppi, L. munoai and L. pajeros.
-They consider all five species to be monotypic.
+They propose five monotypic species within the Pampas cat species complex, namely L. colocola, L. braccatus, L. garleppi, L. munoai and L. pajeros.
+The Pampas Cat Working Group recognises these five species for the purposes of their consevation projects.
 In 2022, the name L. munoai was stated to be a junior synonym of L. fasciatus, and the proposed species should be called by the latter name.

+Genomic sequencing and molecular phylogeny studies indicate that the pampas cats (sensu lato) form one of three clades within Leopardus.
+In 2023 it was proposed to use subgenus Lynchailurus for the pampas cat group, alongside Oncifelis and the nominate Leopardus, for the other two.